adonisjs/v5-docs/content/guides/validator/schema-caching.md

 }
 ```

 If you look at the above example, the enum options for the `city` are dependent on the `selectedState` and may vary with every HTTP request.
-As per the caching rules, the enum options after the request will get cached and will lead to incorrect validation behavior.
+As per the caching rules, the enum options after the first request will get cached and will not change as the user will change the state selection.

+### Available options
+Following are some of the available options to encouter the caching caveats.

+---

-#### Option 1 - Give up caching
+#### Give up caching
 The first option is to give up caching.
 This will add a delay of couple of milliseconds to your requests, but gives you the simplest API to use to runtime values within your schema definition.

+---

-#### Option 2 - Create a unique key
+#### Create a unique key
 Considering the above example, you can append the selected state to the `cacheKey` and hence each state will have its own copy of cached schema.
 For example:

 ```ts